Best drones 2024: Enjoy the most advanced drones available

 🔎 DJI Ryze Tello As the cheapest drone on our list, this is ideal for anyone who wants to try out drone flying for the first time and would make a great gift for kids as well.
 It lacks the image quality of more expensive drones and the battery life is quite short, but it's a lot of fun and a good way to learn some initial flying skills. ★★★★

-However, it's really fun to fly and a great introduction into the world of drones for beginners.
-You can control the drone from the smartphone app it can be paired with, and it can be programmed using Scratch, which makes it a suitable choice for kids.
+There are, of course, other downsides given the price point of the Tello (which comes in around $100).
+You'll only get around 13 minutes of flight time here, but it's fun to fly and a great introduction into the world of drones for beginners.
+You can control the drone from the smartphone app it can be paired with.
+Not to mention, it can be programmed using Scratch making it a suitable choice for kids.

 The DJI Telly Ryze can take off from the palm of your hand and be flipped in mid-air.
-You can even fly it indoors thanks to the propeller guards on it and the fact it weighs just 80 grams.
-The lightweight design also means it can perform a few preset aerobatic moves that other heavier drones can't.
-It's worth noting that the flight distance on this drone is limited to 100m, however.
+You can even fly it indoors thanks to the propeller guards and the fact it weighs just 80 grams.
+It's worth noting that the flight distance on this drone is limited to 100m, however, and power is limited so only fly outdoors on windless days.

 The drone is fun and easy to operate, with a really responsive joystick controller (via the app).
 It's also not overly sensitive, so the user can feel fully in control when piloting the drone.